meetalva/alva-design/docs/guides/create-library.md

 ## 2. Add components

 > :information_source:
-> See [Create a Component](./create-pattern) for a dedicate, more detailed guide on creating components.
+> See [Create a Component](./create-pattern) for a dedicated, more detailed guide on creating components.

 ## 2a) Add a HelloWorld component